CPUjoker303/netlify2.0/content/posts/10-best-phono-cartridges-under-200-dollars-november-2020.md

 ### How to install Ortofon 2M Bronze cartridge

-* Things you need are nose pliers and remember that your hand will remain very steady while installation
+* Things you need are nose pliers and remember that your hand will remain very steady while installation.
-* Carefully Remove four-colour leads form the back of your currently installed cartridge with a nose plier
+* Carefully Remove four-colour leads form the back of your currently installed cartridge with a nose plier.
-* Remove both two screws which are keeping your cartridge connected to the tonearm
+* Remove both two screws which are keeping your cartridge connected to the tonearm.
 * In the 2m Brozen packages, you will find no screws, so you have to attach your screws while connecting the 2m Brozen cartridge to you tonearm
-* Tight the screws, and that’s all
+* Tight the screws, and that’s all.

 {{<pros>}}